newsdev/ai2html/index.md

   - <span style="font-variant: small-caps">Possible values</span>: Text with no line breaks
   - These fields are used to populate fields in the `local_preview_template` and can be written to a “config” text file along with the html.
 The config file is written in yml can be used to pass parameters to a cms.

-*Other options that can be added to the settings text block:*
+*Other options that can be added to the settings text block (or an ai2html-config.json file):*
+- **text_responsiveness**
+  - <span style="font-variant: small-caps">Possible values</span>: `fixed` `dynamic`
+  - <span style="font-variant: small-caps">Default</span>: `responsive`
+  - This setting controls whether blocks of HTML text converted from Illustrator "area text" objects have a fixed width or expand and contract in proportion to the width of the graphic.
 - **max_width**
   - <span style="font-variant: small-caps">Possible values</span>: Any positive integer
   - <span style="font-variant: small-caps">Default</span>: `<blank>`